DavidCEllis/SplitGuides/readme.md

 ---

-Inspired by the original splitnotes: https://github.com/joeloskarsson/SplitNotes
+Inspired by (but otherwise unassociated with) the original splitnotes: https://github.com/joeloskarsson/SplitNotes

 [*] approximately 19x larger in file size :) (Mostly Qt and PySide2)